1. Are you Apple or Windows?

 With the latest processor, plenty of storage space and easy Wi-Fi connectivity, try the HP 24-f0015na for an all-in-one Windows PC you can rely on for speed.

 5. Do you have a huge iTunes archive?

 Lots of people have fully moved over to streaming services like Spotify and Apple Music for listening to music.
-But if you’ve still got a colossal iTunes full of MP3s, and thousands of photos, you’ll need to think about storage.
+But if you’ve still got a big archive of MP3s, videos and thousands of photos, you’ll need to think about storage.

-Don’t rule out the desktop – find your perfect PC now
+Don’t rule out the desktop – find your perfect desktop PC now